Robert E. Haebel: Marine Corps career

-Ordered to MCRD Parris Island, South Carolina, in September 1968, Haebel served as Assistant G-3 Officer, and later, as G-3 Officer of the Recruit Depot.
-From August 1970 to June 1971, he attended the Naval War College, Newport, Rhode Island, and upon completing the course was transferred to Hawaii as Plans Officer, G-3 Operations and Training Officer and Assistant Chief of Staff, G-3 at Headquarters, Fleet Marine Force, Pacific.
+Ordered to MCRD Parris Island, South Carolina, in September 1968, Haebel served as assistant G-3 officer, and later, as G-3 officer of the recruit depot.
+From August 1970 to June 1971, he attended the Naval War College, Newport, Rhode Island, and upon completing the course was transferred to Hawaii as plans officer, G-3 operations and training officer and assistant chief of staff, G-3 at Headquarters, Fleet Marine Force, Pacific.
 He was promoted to colonel in May 1972.

-In June 1975, he was ordered to the 3rd Marine Division on Okinawa and served as Commanding Officer, 4th Marine Regiment and the Camp Commander, Camp Hansen, Okinawa.
-He was advanced to brigadier general on April 15, 1976, and assumed duties of Commanding General, Force Troops/2nd Force Service Support Group, FMF, Atlantic, on April 23, 1976.
+In June 1975, he was ordered to the 3rd Marine Division on Okinawa and served as commanding officer, 4th Marine Regiment and the camp commander, Camp Hansen, Okinawa.
+He was advanced to brigadier general on April 15, 1976, and assumed duties of commanding general, Force Troops/2nd Force Service Support Group, FMF, Atlantic, on April 23, 1976.

-Ordered to Headquarters Marine Corps, General Haebel assumed duty as Director Personnel Management Division on July 28, 1978.
-He was promoted to major general on July 3, 1979, and assigned additional duty as Assistant Deputy Chief of Staff for Manpower in September 1979.
+Ordered to Headquarters Marine Corps, Haebel assumed duty as director of Personnel Management Division on July 28, 1978.
+He was promoted to major general on July 3, 1979, and assigned additional duty as assistant deputy chief of staff for manpower in September 1979.

-General Haebel assumed duty as Commanding General, Marine Corps Recruit Depot Parris Island, S.C., in July 1980.
-In June 1982, he was assigned duty as Commanding General, III Marine Amphibious Force/Commanding General, 3d Marine Division, FMF, Pacific on Okinawa.
-He served in this capacity until he became the Commanding General of Camp Pendleton on July 6, 1984.
+Haebel assumed duty as commanding general, Marine Corps Recruit Depot Parris Island, South Carolina, in July 1980.
+In June 1982, he was assigned duty as commanding general, III Marine Amphibious Force and commanding general, 3d Marine Division, FMF, Pacific on Okinawa.
+He served in this capacity until he became the commanding general of Camp Pendleton on July 6, 1984.

 Retirement

-Major General Haebel retired from the Marine Corps on June 20, 1987, after 42 years of active duty service.
+Haebel retired from the Marine Corps on June 20, 1987, after 42 years of active duty service.
 On November 10, 2007, Haebel was the speaker at the 2007 Marine Corps Ball at Camp Pendleton, in honor of the Marine Corps' 232nd birthday.